Drunk-in-a-Cornfield/iowa-fcst/README.md

   - It will prompt you for a password; enter `root`
 - pgAdmin provides an easy interface for browsing/querying the data

+TODO:
+- add UI hot reloading for faster development cycles
+- how to improve development cycle time for python api?

 Development notes:
 - Database credentials are hard-coded and committed to the repository